rackerlabs/design-system/_component_design/time-picker.md

 ## When to use

-Use the time picker when the list of times is sequential, such as 9 a.m., 10 a.m., 11 a.m., and so on.
+Use the time picker when you want to enable a user to select any time from a 24-hour clock.

-Do not use the time picker if there are gaps between time options.
-For example, if 9 a.m., 12 p.m., and 3 p.m. are the options, use radio buttons.
+If you want the user to select a time from a list of predetermined times, consider using [radios]({{site.baseurl}}\components\radios.html).

 {% endcolumn %}